Understanding Filtering of Convictions in DBS Checks – 2023

 Protected cautions refer to cautions that are considered minor and occurred over 6 years ago.
 These are usually non-violent offences, such as minor theft or possession of drugs for personal use.

-The table below shows the information that must be included on Standard and Enhanced DBS checks:
+The table below shows the information that is included on Standard and Enhanced DBS checks:

 A table to show how the Filtering of Convictions applies